-Volume balance settings in Windows 11 let you control how sound is split between the left and right audio channels, helping you fine-tune stereo output for a better listening experience.
-These built-in controls allow you to shift audio to one side to correct imbalances and improve clarity.
+Volume balance settings in Windows 10 and Windows 11 let you control how sound splits between the left and right audio channels, helping you fine-tune stereo output for a better listening experience.
+These built-in controls let you shift audio to one side to correct imbalances and improve clarity.
+By default, both the Left channel and Right channel are set to 100%, which means equal volume output from both sides.

 Common problems volume balance can fix: